-When Northwest College employees were asked to share their thoughts for Great Colleges to Work For survey submission, here is what they shared:
+When Northwest College employees were asked to share their thoughts for the Climate Survey for Community Colleges and Great Colleges to Work For survey submission, here is what they shared:

 Northwest College is located in a small town (about 6,000 people) in the remote northern reaches of Wyoming.
 Providing a comprehensive college experience takes commitment by the college and greater community, an arrangement benefiting both students and townsfolk.
 Each of NWC’s international students enjoys the benefits of a friendship family living in the community, while the multicultural programming put on by those same students is considered a community treasure.
 College faculty and staff are the experts called upon to provide programming and support for many local groups and civic initiatives.
 College field studies trips abroad are possible because of increased enrollment provided by community members.
 The college’s music, art and theatrical guests/productions create an oasis of cultural opportunities found in few Wyoming towns.
 This symbiotic relationship is the basis for employee responses pointing to NWC’s “vibrant campus” and “numerous club activities” as reasons why “The campus and employees are well-respected in the communities.”
 Also mentioned were abundant financial resources for students and a mountain field station available to employees and area residents.